Private practice therapist in Durham, NC

-I have provided psychotherapy services in private practice, community, agency and university settings in the U.S. and abroad.
-I regularly attend workshops and seminars to continue my education as required by my licensing board.
+I have provided psychotherapy services in private practice, community, agency, and university settings in the U.S. and abroad for over 15 years.
+I regularly attend workshops, trainings, and consultation groups to continue expanding my skills and knowledge.

-License in Clinical Social Work 2008
+License in Clinical Social Work (NC #C006034) 2008

-Yoga Teacher certification 2007
+Yoga Teacher Certification 2007